 In 2016 Isabel took up the additional role of Royal Academy of Engineering Visiting Professor in Integrity Management at the University of Bristol.

 John Wintle is a Mechanical Engineer, Consultant and leading authority on structural integrity and asset management of installations, welded structures and plant components.
-He has published many papers and best practice reports for the HSE and the Energy Institute on topics including risk-based inspection, management of ageing and life extension, and inspection of high-hazard plant.
+He has published many papers and best practice reports for the HSE and the Energy Institute on topics including risk-based inspection, management of ageing plant and asset life extension.

 John has acquired significant international experience through his work on European projects, codes and standards committees and through other networks.
-He was appointed Fellow of the Institution of Mechanical Engineers in 2006, chairing its Pressure Systems Group from 2008 to 2012.
-He became Visiting Professor at the University of Strathclyde in 2013.
+He was appointed Fellow of the Institution of Mechanical Engineers in 2006, chairing its Pressure Systems Group from 2008 to 2012, and was awarded the Donald Julius Groen Prize for his contribution in 2019.
+He became a Fellow of The Welding Insitute in 2012 and is Visiting Professor at the University of Strathclyde.

 Steve Maddox is an expert in the fatigue performance of welded components and structures.
 He received his PhD at London University, becoming a Chartered Engineer in 1981, a Fellow of the Welding Institute in 1988, a European Engineer in 1990, and Technology Fellow at TWI in 2008.
 From 1988 to 2007 Steve chaired IIW Commission XIII and was a Visiting Professor at Strathclyde University 2007 to 2012.